 - Diet and Nutrition – modifications can help older adults remain healthy.

-- Cognitive Engagement & Socialization – shows many positive effects on well-being.
+- Cognitive Engagement & Socialization – these show many positive effects on well-being.

 Not all forgetful moments are a sign of Alzheimer’s disease or dementia.
 Learn about the types of thinking and memory processes, with everyday examples of common changes that often occur in healthy aging.
 Identify the Early Signs of Dementia and steps you can take with your primary care physician to monitor your cognitive health.